Huichelaar/FE8U_256ColCG/README.md

 ![Gif broken](https://i.imgur.com/T7o3aHD.gif)

 ## Implementation/Features
 For 256-colour CGs, all background colours are reserved for the CG.
 This means regular chatbubbles won't work, as these also need background palettes.
+Loading portraits also breaks the CG.
 Instead, the CGTextBox (started by using event code [CGTEXTSTART](https://github.com/StanHash/EAStandardLibrary/blob/experimental/Language%20Raws/FE8/Scene-Text.txt#L83)) is now built solely out of sprites, allowing this chatbox to still be used when a 256-colour CG is displayed.

 I'll be using "CG", "BG" and "background" interchangeably from here on.
 256-colour BGs are added to the usual conversation background table.
 Their TSA pointer is set to NULL.
 I had to [repoint the background table](gfx/BG/BG.event), so if you plan on adding the patch to your buildfile project or [Custom Build](https://dw.ngmansion.xyz/doku.php?id=en:en:guide:febuildergba:skillsystems_custombuild), make sure it's not being repointed multiple times.